-The Family Educational Rights and Privacy Act (FERPA) and the Illinois Students Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
+The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
 They are:

-- 1. The right to inspect and copy the student's education records within 10 business days of the day the school receives a request for access.
+- 1. The right to inspect and copy the student's education records within 15 school days of the day the District receives a request for access.
 There may be a small charge for copies, not to exceed \$.35 per page.
 This fee will be waived for those unable to afford such cost. - 2.
-The right to request the amendment of the student's education records that the parent/guardian or eligible student believes is inaccurate, irrelevant, or improper. - 3.
-The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Record Act authorizes disclosure without consent.
-Disclosure is permitted without consent in the case of directory information and to school officials with legitimate educational or administrative interests.
-Disclosure is also permitted without consent to: any person for research, statistical reporting or planning, provided that no student or parent/guardian can be identified; any person named in a court order; appropriate persons if the knowledge of such information is necessary to protect the health or safety of the student or other persons; juvenile authorities when necessary for the discharge of their official duties who request information before adjudication of the student; and in other cases permitted by law. - The right to a copy of any school student record proposed to be destroyed or deleted. - 5.
-The right to prohibit the release of directory information.
+The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate, irrelevant, or improper. - 3.
+The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent. - 4.
+The right to a copy of any school student record proposed to be destroyed or deleted. - 5.
+The right to prohibit the release of directory information. - Throughout the school year, the District may release directory information regarding students, limited to: - Name, address, gender, grade level, birth date and place, Parent/guardian names, addresses, electronic mail addresses, and telephone numbers - Photographs, videos, or digital images used for informational or news-related purposes (whether by a media outlet or by the school) of a student participating in school or school-sponsored activities, organizations, and athletics that have appeared in school publications, such as yearbooks, newspapers or sporting or fine arts programs, academic awards, degrees, and honors - Information in relation to school-sponsored activities, organizations, and athletics - Major field of study - Period of attendance in school

-Any parent/guardian or eligible student may prohibit the release of any or all of their information by delivering a written objection to the building principal within 30 days of the first day of school. - 6.
-The right contained in the statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 7.
-The right to file a complaint to the U.S. Department of Education concerning the alleged failures by the District to comply with the requirements of FERPA.
+Any parent/guardian or eligible student may prohibit the release of any or all of the above information by delivering a written objection to the building principal within 30 days of the date of this notice.

+- 6. The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 7.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue.
-SW Washington, D.C.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
 20202-4605